MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Being unique is better than being perfect
 The script takes a list of words as input and prints only words that appear exactly once

+## It must be in that file
+The script displays lines containing the pattern root in a file